 There are many reasons for a cough.
 Having a cough does not usually mean that lung cancer is present.

 However, a persistent cough is a common symptom of lung cancer at the time of diagnosis.

 Anyone who has a cough with the following symptoms should see a doctor as soon as possible:

 - blood or rust colored mucus or phlegm

 - chest pain

-A cough that is associated with lung cancer can be either dry or wet.
-It can occur at any time, and even be so severe that it interferes with sleep at night.
+A cough that occurs with lung cancer can be either dry or wet.
+It can occur at any time, and it can interfere with sleep at night.